 The School has well-developed systems to ensure that pupils and staff understand their actions in the event of the fire alarm sounding.
-With the exception of 2 rooms, all teaching rooms have more than one means of escape.
+With the exception of 2 rooms, all teaching rooms have more than one route of escape.
 High standards of housekeeping and control over the use of storage facilities also serve to minimise fire risk.
-Whenever there is a change to the School buildings and their use the implications for fire safety are considered - for example the installation of an electric cooker in the Art/DT room.
+Whenever there has been a change to the School buildings and their use the implications for fire safety have been considered - for example the installation of an electric cooker in the Art/DT room.

 The School has no vehicular access and only a single width pedestrian access from Regent Street.
-Accordingly the fire evacuation procedure changed in that as soon as the decision is made to call the Fire Service the School will be evacuated to a local community centre so that the staff/pupils are clear of the premises well-ahead of the arrival of the Fire Service.
+Accordingly the fire evacuation procedure is that as soon as the decision is made to call the Fire Service the School will be evacuated to a local community centre so that the staff/pupils are clear of the premises well-ahead of the arrival of the Fire Service.
+This not only reduces the potential conflicting use of the gateway but also reduces potential stress to the children.